sylefeb/Silice/learn-silice/Documentation.md

 when many bindings are repeated and passed around, it is recommended to use groups for brevity and make all bindings explicit.

-> **Note** automatic binding can be convenient, but is discouraged as it relies a name matching and changes can introduce silent errors.
+> **Note:** Automatic binding can be convenient, but is discouraged as it relies a name matching and changes can introduce silent errors.
 When a large number of inputs/outputs have to be bound, consider using groups and interfaces.

 #### Direct access to inputs and outputs.

-The inputs and outputs of instanced algorithms, when not bound, can be directly accessed using a ’dot’ notation.
+The inputs and outputs of instanced units *that are not bound*, can be directly accessed using a ’dot’ notation.
 Outputs can be read and inputs written to.
 Example: